MCSManager/MCSManager/README.md

 ## Code Contributing

-If you encounter any issues during use, feel free to [submit an Issue](https://github.com/MCSManager/MCSManager/issues/new/choose) or fork them yourself and submit a Pull Request.
+If you experience any problems while using MCSManager, you are welcome to [submit an Issue](https://github.com/MCSManager/MCSManager/issues/new/choose).
+Alternatively, you can fork the project and contribute directly by submitting a Pull Request.

-Submitted code needs to maintain the same coding style.
-For more information, please refer to [this issue](https://github.com/MCSManager/MCSManager/issues/544).
+Please ensure that any submitted code adheres to our existing coding style.
+For more details, refer to the guidelines provided in [this issue](https://github.com/MCSManager/MCSManager/issues/544).

 <br />

 ## BUG Reporting

-Reporting any bug or issue is welcomed and much appreciated.
-We will fix any issue promptly and your help will make MCSM better :-D
+We welcome and greatly appreciate reports of any bugs or issues with MCSManager.
+Prompt action will be taken to address them, and your assistance plays a crucial role in improving MCSM. :-D

-In case of a severe vulnerability, when it is not appropriate to disclose to the public, please send an email to: mcsmanager-dev@outlook.com.
-Your name and contribution will be added to the code after the bug is fixed.
+For reporting severe vulnerabilities that should not be publicly disclosed, please email us at : mcsmanager-dev@outlook.com.
+We will acknowledge your contribution by adding your name to the code after the bug is resolved.

 <br />

 ## License

-The source code follows the [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0) License.
+The source code of MCSManager is licensed under the [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0) License.

 Copyright ©2024 MCSManager.